Summer Camp 2022 COVID Statements

 MCR will provide you with an SEI approved riding helmet.
 If you are attending a Session II and you have your own from previous schooling, you are more than welcome to bring it.
 As far as boots go, you MUST wear a boot with a heel.
 These can be hiking boots, Western boots, English boots, or even dress boots.
 Just make sure you have a heel.
 You will be training for many hours during the day, and proper foot position will be stressed.
 You will be practicing quick stops as well, so you DON’T want your feel sliding through the stirrups.
 You will also bring a pair of tennis shoes that you will change into in the afternoon when you begin your ground activities.
 More about this will be located in your Welcome to Summer Camp packet that you will receive before the start of camp.

 You will ride a minimum of two to three hours per day, with an average of an hour and a half Groundwork per day.
-If you were ONLY paying for your riding each day, the cost would be $65.00 for each hour.
-For a five-day week, this would add up fast for just for the RIDING.
-At camp, you are getting riding time, plus ground work, classroom, crafts, lessons, and trail experience!
+If you were ONLY paying for your riding and Groundwork, the cost would be $110.00 for two hours in the saddle and 90 minutes Groundwork per day.
+For a five-day week, this would be $550.00.
+In addition, you are getting classroom, crafts, safety games, and trail experience!
 See, not so bad after all.

 What if it is raining during my Summer Camp?